 The technical term for this phenomenon is chatoyancy, which is a derivative of a French term meaning the eye of the cat.
 This phenomenon is found in only a few rare gemstone and lesser-known gems and is even rare in the commonly known gemstones.

 This unique phenomenon makes these gemstones collectors’ items.
-They add beauty to the appearance and when it’s added to jewellery it attracts attention.
-People who don’t know about these gems are intrigued by the glint of an eye they saw in the gem.
+They add beauty to the appearance and when it’s stud into jewellery it attracts attention.
+People who don’t know about these gems are curious by the glint of an eye they saw in the gem.

 Here We Are Sharing Some Different Types Of Cat’s Eye Gemstones

 Chrysoberyl cats eye is the best known and the most precious of all the cat’s eye gemstone.
 In fact, it’s chatoyancy is so popular that when only the cat’s eye name is mention without a kind, it’s mean it is chrysoberyl.
 Other cat’s eye gemstones need to be with their names.

 It’s a hard gemstone which is available in Sri Lanka, India, Zimbabwe, and China.
 Since it’s very hard.
 It can be use in every kind of jewellery.

 Cats eye tourmaline

 Among finer gemstones, cats eye tourmaline is a gemstone that shows the property of chatoyancy.
 It can be available in green or pink and even in large sizes.
 They are hard enough to be use in rings and are very durable.